Billionaire Koch defeats appeal in fake wine case

-NEW YORK (Reuters) - Billionaire William Koch persuaded a federal appeals court to uphold a jury verdict and $1.15 million award against Silicon Valley entrepreneur and fellow oenophile Eric Greenberg over the sale of 24 bottles of fake Bordeaux.
+NEW YORK, Sept 30 (Reuters) - Billionaire William Koch persuaded a federal appeals court to uphold a jury verdict and $1.15 million award against Silicon Valley entrepreneur and fellow oenophile Eric Greenberg over the sale of 24 bottles of fake Bordeaux.

 By a 3-0 vote, the 2nd U.S. Circuit Court of Appeals in New York on Wednesday rejected Greenberg’s argument that there was a “complete absence of evidence” that he deceived Koch into buying the wine, which Greenberg has said he thought was authentic.